Harrex/Day-Planner/readme.md

 2. Add your spreadsheets to the `Lesson Plans` folder.

 3. Set your timetable
     To add your timetable, go to `A.json` and `B.json`.
 If you're schedule is weekly, not fortnightly, lucky you!
-You can delete `B.json`.
+You can delete `B.json`, and if you have 3 weeks or more in your schedule, accept my condolences.
+Feel free to add `C.json` and so on.
+Just don't rename `A.json`, because that'll break things.
     Here, set your timetable for each day.
 Have as many classes as you'd like, but make sure you have them surrounded by a string.
 They should match your spreadsheet names.
     Here is an example: